 2. A regular leash, four to six feet in length.

 To Register for Classes Please Contact Shelley Kuglin at:

-Classes will be Scheduled Soon!!!
+Classes will be scheduled as needed !!!